 Olita Elementary School is located on 950 S. Briercliff Drive in La Habra, California and is one of five elementary schools and one junior high school in the Lowell Joint School District.
-Our school serves students in grades Transitional Kindergarten through Sixth Grade with an enrollment of 451 students.
-There are three special education classes on campus; one mild/moderate class for grades K-2, a mild/moderate for grades 3-6, and one moderate/severe class for grades K-6.
+Our school serves students in grades Transitional Kindergarten through Sixth Grade with an enrollment of approximately 450 students.
+There are three special education classes on campus; one mild/moderate class for grades K-3, a mild/moderate for grades 4-6, and one moderate/severe class for medically fragile students grades K-6.
 Grades one through three have an average of 24 students, while grades four through six average 33 students per class.
 There are 18 teachers, 13 instructional aides, and 14 support staff.

 Sixteen percent of the parent community have graduate degrees, while 67% percent have some college background or college degree.
-Eleven percent of parents only hold a high school diploma.
+Twelve percent of parents only hold a high school diploma.

-The ethnic distribution of enrollment finds 67% of students Hispanic, 23% of students in the not Hispanic or Latino group, with 9% of our students in other ethnic groups.
+The ethnic distribution of enrollment finds 66% of students Hispanic, 21% of students in the not Hispanic or Latino group, with 13% of our students in other ethnic groups.
 Six percent of students are English Language Learners.